1and1/checkmk-java-client/README.md

 A Java REST API library that connects to a CheckMK monitoring system server.

+## What's inside

+This archive contains just scripts to build the client.
+It does not contain the source code that is being generated.

+The REST client is generated using the [OpenAPI generator](https://github.com/OpenAPITools/openapi-generator) with the target language being Java, the HTTP client being okhttp and bean validation turned on.

+## Documentation

+The Java API documentation can be browsed on [Javadoc.io](https://javadoc.io/doc/com.oneandone/checkmk-java-client).

+The REST API documentation can be browsed in your local Checkmk installation.

 ## Using the client in your code

 The client is provided as a Maven artifact.
 By adding this dependency to your POM,